j3soon/omni-farm-isaac/README.md

 > Skip this section if accessing your Omniverse Farm doesn't require a VPN.

 There doesn't seem to be a way to use the OpenVPN Connect v3 GUI on Linux as in [Windows](https://openvpn.net/client/client-connect-vpn-for-windows/) or [MacOS](https://openvpn.net/client-connect-vpn-for-mac-os/).
 Instead, use the command line to install OpenVPN 3 Client by following [the official guide](https://openvpn.net/cloud-docs/owner/connectors/connector-user-guides/openvpn-3-client-for-linux.html).

+> If you are using WSL2, use the OpenVPN Connect v3 GUI on your Windows host to connect to the VPN.
+The following steps aren't required and will not work if you try to run them in WSL2.

 Then, copy your `.ovpn` client config file to `secrets/client.ovpn` and install the config, and connect to the VPN with: